How to break bad habits and having the knowledge to deal with that process is worth big time for everybody.

 -Time spent watching television (And much more unproductive habits)

-Take time to think deeply how much precious time, money or unproductivity and unhappiness this habit cost you?
+Take time to think deeply about how much precious time, money or unproductivity and unhappiness this habit costs you?

 Buying tons of “quit smoking tools”, well-advertised things won’t get you to really quit smoking, until you Focus & Decide in your mind that the change is inevitable.

-This deeply thinking will automatically start activating your Mind to really dislike or even hate this habit every time you even think about.
+This deeply thinking will automatically start activating your Mind to really dislike or even hate this habit every time you even think about it.

 Just think about this, because it is really all about our Minds, and how we focus on a specific thing and react to that.

-As Benjamin Franklin old saying goes”When you fail to plan, you plan to fail.
+As Benjamin Franklin’s old saying goes”When you fail to plan, you plan to fail.

 “The most effective plans are those that specify when, where and how you want to act on your habits and goals.